harshjshah/QuadQuest/README.md

 - Admin Tools
   - Admin panel for hosts to seed puzzles or manage a room (seed endpoint / cloud function is used to create puzzles programmatically).
+  - A Google authenticated user hosting a room would be the Admin for that particular room.
   - Only the Admin can Activate and Terminate the game in a room.
-  - A Google authenticated user hosting a room would be the Admin for that particular room.
+  - An Admin would have special features to export submissions as CSV and View Leaderboards directly.

 - Security Rules
   - Firestore rules are configured to allow public reads of puzzle content while restricting recipe/secret writes and ensuring only host can create/update puzzles.